 Treating Hip Dysplasia

-If the front legs and elbows are still strong, the fully adjustable and resalable standard Walkin' Wheels will allow your dog to run around with its hind legs in the wheelchair - like thousands of dogs around the world are "comfortably" doing.
+In the final stages of Hip Dysplasia (other than putting the dog to sleep) there may be no other option than to provide the dog with the best dog wheelchair.
+If the front legs and elbows are still strong, the fully adjustable and therefore resalable standard Walkin' Wheels will allow the dog to run around with the hind legs in the wheelchair, like thousands of dogs around the world are comfortably doing.

 However, if the dog's front legs are weak too, then the only chance (other than putting the dog to sleep) is to make the investment in a customized quad cart that can support all four legs.
 You will need to consider this carefully though!
 Not only because of the cost, but because having to use a quad cart puts a lot of stress on the dog.